huggingface/hub-docs/docs/hub/repositories-next-steps.md

 git fetch upstream
 ```

 4. Fetch large files.
-This can take some time depending on your download bandwidth
+This can take some time depending on your download bandwidth:

 ```
 git lfs fetch --all upstream # this can take time depending on your download bandwidth